Home / Blog / Solar Battery Costs WA: Price, Savings & Payback – Are They Worth It? | Updated: October 2025

 A home battery adds value beyond rebates.
 Major benefits include:

+By storing cheap solar energy and using it at night, you cut purchases from the grid.
+Typical solar homes without a battery only cover 30–50% of their usage.
 With a battery, self-consumption can rise to 80–100%, drastically shrinking your imported power.
 Even though charging the battery means losing some feed-in credits, the savings are net-positive because retailers pay much less for exported power than they charge for consumption.

 Many WA homes now experience rolling blackouts.
 A solar battery can keep essential circuits alive when the grid goes down.
 Most modern battery systems support backup power, so your fridge, lighting and electronics stay on.
 Renostain will design a backup circuit tailored to your needs (e.g. backup certain loads vs. whole-home).